Strong Passwords: Take It Up a Notch or Two!

 Since you are accountable for activity originating from your network account, it is essential that you choose a strong and uncrackable password -- one that is long with a good mix of letters, numbers, case and special characters -- and then protect that password.
 This means not sharing it willingly or accidentally giving it to someone through a phishing attack.

-Because of increasing threats, business applications like Workday and Banner providing greater access to personal information than ever before, and the need to meet higher industry standards for authentication to systems and services, Brown will implement more stringent password requirements when moving to its new identity management/directory system in the coming months.
-ISG recommends that you take the time to update your password now before the new requirements are in place.
+Because of increasing threats, business applications like Workday and Banner providing greater access to personal information than ever before, and the need to meet higher industry standards for authentication to systems and services, Brown will implement more stringent password requirements when moving to its new identity management/directory system.
+ISG recommends that you take the time to update your password before the new requirements are in place.
 At that time a password must:

 - Have a minimum of ten characters.
 Are you a 10+ ?